-The Financial Statements are prepared on a going concern basis, which assumes that the Company will be able to meet its obligations and continue its operations for at least the next twelve months.
-They do not reflect the adjustments to carrying values of assets and liabilities and the reported expenses and balance sheet classifications that would be necessary if the going concern assumption was deemed inappropriate.
+The going concern basis assumes that the Company will continue in operation for the foreseeable future and will be able to realize its assets and discharge its liabilities and commitments in the normal course of business.
+The unaudited interim condensed consolidated financial statements were prepared on a going concern basis and do not reflect the adjustments to carrying values of assets and liabilities and the reported expenses and the consolidated statement of financial position classifications that would be necessary if the going concern assumption was deemed inappropriate.
 These adjustments could be material.